-Botanically, it too like its fellow bulb and stem (leeks) vegetables belong to the Alliaceae family, in the genus, Allium.
+Botanically, it too like its fellow bulb and stem (leeks) vegetables belongs to the Alliaceae family, in the genus, Allium.

-|Allium cepa var. aggregatum
+|Allium cepa var. aggregatum in a field.

-The phyto-chemical compounds allium and Allyl disulfide in eschalots have anti-mutagenic (protects from cancers) and anti-diabetic properties (helps lower blood sugar levels in diabetics).
+The phytochemical compounds allium and Allyl disulfide in eschalots have anti-mutagenic (protects from cancers) and anti-diabetic properties (helps lower blood sugar levels in diabetics).

 Further, they are also good in minerals and electrolytes than onions; particularly iron, calcium, copper, potassium, and phosphorus.

-To prepare: trim the ends using a paring knife.
+To prepare, trim the ends using a paring knife.
 Then peel the outer 2-3 layers of skin until you find fresh thick pinkish-white whorls.
 Small shallots may be used as a whole, or you can slice or cut them into fine cubes/rings depending upon the recipe, in a way similar to onions.